alexmkv01/Optimising-Grid-World-RL-Problem/README.md

   -  Source code used for visualisations and plots.
   -  Final Project Report, attaining a distinction.

-We hope that this project will serve as a useful reference for those interested in applying Reinforcement Learning techniques to solve real-world problems.
 If you have any questions or feedback, please don't hesitate to reach out.